 Understanding the Accounting Talent Shortage

-The US accounting talent shortage stems from multiple factors converging at once.
-First, fewer students are pursuing accounting degrees or sitting for the CPA exam, causing incoming talent to dry up.
-At the same time, experienced accountants are departing traditional firms in search of increased flexibility and to avoid burnout and long hours, which depletes the workforce.
-And, to complicate matters further, the growing number of venture-backed startups and the growth of tech and SaaS companies have brought about unprecedented demand for skilled finance professionals.
-The outcome is an environment where even well-funded firms are struggling to hire and retain top-tier talent, leading to staggering finance team hiring challenges across the board.
+To complicate matters further, the growing number of venture-backed startups and the rise of tech and SaaS companies have brought unprecedented demand for skilled finance professionals.
+The outcome is an environment where even well-funded firms are struggling to hire and retain top-tier talent, leading to significant accounting and finance hiring challenges across the board.

 Why the Old Hiring Model No Longer Works

-Traditional methods of recruiting have become less and less effective.
-Drawing exclusively from local talent pools limits access to the skills and expertise that organizations need, especially when they are already in short supply.
-Lengthy recruitment cycles can delay urgent projects, while rising salaries and benefits inflate hiring costs.
-With older approaches, companies are at risk of overpaying and settling for underqualified hires, who may not provide the same level of insight and reliability to their finance functions.
-To overcome the hiring accountants shortage, organizations must approach their talent attraction and management strategy differently.
+Traditional recruiting methods have become less effective.
+Drawing exclusively from local talent pools limits access to the skills organizations need — especially when those skills are already scarce.
+Lengthy recruitment cycles delay urgent projects, while rising salaries and benefits inflate hiring costs.

 Strategies for Building Effective Teams During a Shortage